Additional $125 off all CGM Plans!

 2) Miso

 Miso is a fermented condiment that is a staple in Japan.
-It is made from fermented soybeans and contains Tetragenococcus halophilus, a probiotic that has been shown to positively affect digestion and the immune system.
+It's made from fermented soybeans and contains a probiotic that has been shown to affect digestion and the immune system positively.

 3) Kimchi

-Kimchi is a popular condiment in Korea usually made from fermented cabbage that is highly seasoned.
-Kimchi is full of probiotic lactic acid bacteria, including one called Lactobacillus kimchii.
+Kimchi is usually made from highly seasoned fermented cabbage, and contains probiotic lactic acid bacteria, including one called Lactobacillus kimchii.

 4) Sauerkraut